-The Quark-quark (QQ) interactions in this paper are derived from the Extended-soft-core (ESC) interactions.
+The Quark-quark (QQ) and Quark-nucleon (QN) interactions in this paper are derived from the Extended-soft-core (ESC) interactions.
 The meson-quark-quark (MQQ) vertices are determined in the framework of the constituent quark-model (CQM).
 These vertices are such that upon folding with the ground-state baryonic quark wave functions the one-boson-exchange amplitudes for baryon-baryon (BB), and in particularly for nucleon-nucleon (NN), are reproduced.
 This opens the attractive possibility to define meson-quark interactions at the quark-level which are directly related to the interactions at the baryon-level.
 The latter have been determined by the baryon-baryon data.
 Application of these "realistic" quark-quark interactions in the quark-matter phase is presumably of relevance for the description of highly condensed matter, as e.g. neutron-star matter.

-These quark-quark potentials consist of local- and non-local-potentials due to (i) One-bosonexchanges (OBE), which are the members of nonets of pseudo-scalar-, vector-, scalar-, and axialmesons, (ii) Diffractive exchanges, (iii) Two pseudo-scalar exchange (PS-PS), and (iv) Meson-Pairexchange (MPE).
+These quark-quark potentials consist of local- and non-local-potentials due to (i) One-boson-exchanges (OBE), which are the members of nonets of pseudo-scalar-, vector-, scalar-, and axial-mesons, (ii) Diffractive exchanges, (iii) Two pseudo-scalar exchange (PS-PS), and (iv) Meson-Pair-exchange (MPE).
 Both the OBE- and Pair-vertices are regulated by gaussian form factors producing potentials with a soft behavior near the origin.
-The assignment of the cut-off masses for the BBMvertices is dependent on the SU(3)-classification of the exchanged mesons for OBE, and a similar scheme for MPE.
+The assignment of the cut-off masses for the BBM-vertices is dependent on the SU(3)-classification of the exchanged mesons for OBE, and a similar scheme for MPE.
+The model is presented in the framework of the Kadyshevski formalism, which has the advantage that in momentum space fully relativistic potentials can be used in principle.

 Like previous ESC models, the recent ESC16 describes nucleon-nucleon (NN), hyperon-nucleon (YN), and hyperon-hyperon (YY) in a unified way using broken SU(3)-symmetry.
 Novel ingredients are the inclusion of (i) the axial-vector meson potentials, (ii) a zero in the scalar- and axial-vector meson form factors.
-These innovations made it possible to keep the parameters of the model closely to the predictions of the quark-antiquark pair creation (QPC) model, with a dominance of the ${}^{3}P{0}$ -pair creation.
+These innovations made it possible to keep the parameters of the model closely to the predictions of the quark-antiquark pair creation (QPC) model, with a dominance of the 3P_0 -pair creation.
 This is also the case for the flavor SU(3) F/(F+D)-ratio's.
 In this QPC-model to the couplings in the framework of the CQM the mesons are coupled directly to the quarks.
 Therefore, it is most natural to consider meson-exchange on the quark-level as the basis for the meson-exchange BB-potentials.
-In this paper we derive the QQ-interactions for the two-quark channels of the basic triplet i.e. U,D, and S quarks: (i) UU-, UD-, and DD-, (ii) US- and DS-, (iii) SS-channels.
+In this paper we derive the QQ- and QN-interactions for the two-quark and the quark-nucleon channels of the basic isodoublet i.e. U,D quarks: (i) UU-, UD-, and DD-channels, and (ii) UP-, UN- and DN-channels, with P=proton, N=neutron.
+Applications of these potentials can be made for the mixed nuclear and quark matter, which probably occurs for example inside neutron stars.